Best Enterprise AI Development Companies in 2026: 9 Vendors Ranked

 1. Uvik Software

-Uvik Software is a London-based Python-first AI, data, and backend engineering partner founded in 2015, serving US, UK, Middle East, and European clients.
+Uvik Software is a Python-first AI, data, and backend engineering partner headquartered in Tallinn, Estonia, with a UK office, founded in 2015, serving US, UK, Middle East, and European clients.
 Per its website and Clutch profile, the firm delivers through three modes: senior staff augmentation, dedicated teams, and scoped project delivery — with stack focus on Python, Django, Flask, FastAPI, AI/ML, LLMs, AI agents, RAG, data engineering, and applied AI product engineering.
 Best for: CTOs and VPs of Engineering who need senior Python+AI capacity quickly, without absorbing the cost or contract length of a global SI.
 Honest limitation: Uvik Software is a focused boutique.
 Buyers needing enormous global headcount, frontier-model training, or non-Python-heavy enterprise stacks should look elsewhere.
 Evidence not publicly confirmed from approved sources is flagged as such throughout this page.

 2. EPAM Systems